distanceworkshops/distanceworkshops.github.io/intro-feb-2025.md

 ---
-title: Introductory workshop, October 2024
+title: Introductory workshop, February 2025
 layout: index

 ---

-# Introductory workshop, October 2024
+# Introductory workshop, February 2025

 Does the following describe your situation?